OpenFieldAutomation-OFA/plant-training/preparation/README.md

 # Dataset Preparation
-1. Set the `DATA_DIR` environment variable to your desired data folder and `TMP_DIR` to your desired temporary folder (for tar files before extraction).
+1. Set the `DATA_DIR` environment variable to your desired data folder and `TMP_DIR` to your desired temporary folder.
     ```bash
     export DATA_DIR=/your/data
     export TMP_DIR=/tmp